-With the investment in Fyshwick 2 exceeding $150 million, CDC says the facility will create 100 jobs during the construction phase, and about a dozen highly-skilled personnel will be hired to run the new data centre in the long term.
+With the investment in Fyshwick 2 exceeding $150 million, CDC says the facility will create 100 jobs during the construction phase, and about a dozen highly-skilled personnel will be hired to run the new data center in the long term.

-The data centre company already delivers services to more than 40 Federal Government entities, as well as the ACT Government, with CDC’s new facility taking the company’s investment in the region to more than $500 million over ten years.
+The data center company already delivers services to more than 40 Federal Government entities, as well as the ACT Government, with CDC’s new facility taking the company’s investment in the region to more than $500 million over ten years.

 CDC’s chief executive officer Greg Boorer says, “Government estimates that its data holdings will be 100 fold larger in the next decade than they are today.”

-“The addition of Fyshwick 2, slated to come on stream in 2018, will ensure enough capacity for two to three years’ growth in the market we operate in, both meeting the needs of our direct clients, and also those Government agencies and departments that will use Microsoft Azure delivered out of our data centres.”
+“The addition of Fyshwick 2, slated to come on stream in 2018, will ensure enough capacity for two to three years’ growth in the market we operate in, both meeting the needs of our direct clients, and also those Government agencies and departments that will use Microsoft Azure delivered out of our data centers.”